Lochyers History, Family Crest & Coats of Arms

 Another 36 words (3 lines of text) are included under the topic Early Lochyers Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lochyers family to Ireland
+Migration of the Lochyers family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Lochyers were among those contributors: George Lockyear, who settled in Virginia in 1663; Thomas Lockyer, who came to Virginia in 1663; and Jacob and Barbara Lockyer, who settled in Charles Town [Charleston], South Carolina in 1766..